 Depending upon your strategy and your marketplace, either emphasis can be successful.
 Does your workplace culture emphasize the “what” over the “how”?
 It’s certainly tempting.
 After all, doesn’t every leader want meaningful results?
 And isn’t it difficult to measure the behaviors that drive results?

 The Right Cultural Balance

-Success for most businesses depends not only on delivering high performance results but also on behaving in a way that not only supports a healthy culture where engagement, productivity and retention thrive but also drives the strategy forward in a way that makes sense.
+Success for most businesses depends not only on delivering high performance results but also on behaving in a way that not only supports a healthy workplace culture where engagement, productivity, and retention thrive but also drives the strategy forward in a way that makes sense.
 Because every company strategy is unique, the balance of how work gets done is also unique.
 You will know that you have struck the right balance when your culture helps and does not hinder your people and business strategies.

 How Work Gets Done

 The very definition of corporate culture is how work regularly gets done in an organization.
-Your culture, the “how”, represents the actual beliefs, assumptions, behaviors, processes, and practices that happen daily.
-A high performance culture is achieved when the unique beliefs and ways things get done at your company are understood, consistent and leveraged to best achieve your unique strategy.
+Your culture, the “how”, represents the actual beliefs, assumptions, behaviors, processes, and business practices that happen daily.
+A high performance culture is achieved when the unique beliefs and ways things get done at your company are understood, consistent, and leveraged to best achieve your unique strategy.

 Why How Work Gets Done Matters